cataseven/Summary-Card/README.md

           # This template checks if the 'current' attribute of the switch is 0.
           - "{{ is_state_attr('switch.kitchen', 'current', 0) }}"
       # Style for when the socket is on and drawing power.
-      - condition: any_active # If any of the included entities are on.
+      - condition: if_any_on # If any of the included entities are on.
         text: Kitchen Wall Socket is On
         secondary_text: >- # The '>' allows for multi-line strings.
           Warning!
 Check the Device!
 Current value is